About

 Through our Human Trafficking Clinic, O’livia, became the first survivor in Virginia to have her record cleared.

-We also helped draft and pass Virginia’s 2025 vacatur legislation, expanding legal relief for trafficking victims across the state.
+We also helped draft and pass Virginia’s 2025 and 2026 vacatur legislation, expanding legal relief for trafficking victims across the state.

 This is more than training.
 It is transformation.